allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 This is what we call an undermining effect.

 The effect comes from the reward being perceived as the ultimate goal of the activity.
-When the reward comes at the end of the activity, we only activate the dopamine release then, whereas it could be active during the whole time if only we mindfully focused on the joyful part of the activity itself.
+When the reward comes at the end of the activity, only then is dopamine release activated, whereas it could be active during the whole time if only we mindfully focused on the joyful part of the activity itself.
 Introducing the reward leads to perceiving the whole experience as less and less pleasurable over time.

 How to avoid the undermining effect?
 It’s rather simple.
 Don’t layer other sources of dopamine, avoid dopamine peaks right before and right after the activity and be mindful about your intrinsic motivation.
-But what about the times when what we do gets really hard?
+But what if getting it done becomes really hard?
 It is difficult to have intrinsic motivation at such times.
-But what is worth trying is telling ourselves that overcoming those difficulties is a kind of pleasure, so we can activate our prefrontal cortex as a part of the dopaminergic pathway.
+A good tactic to try is telling ourselves that overcoming those difficulties is a kind of pleasure, so we can activate our prefrontal cortex as a part of the dopaminergic pathway and eventually get ourselves motivated.

 #### Thinking positively, practising gratitude, meditation

-Remember that aspect of the mesocorticolimbic pathway, where thinking about something enjoyable caused a dopamine release?
-It has more to it!
+Remember that aspect of the mesocorticolimbic pathway where thinking about something enjoyable caused a dopamine release?
+There is more to it!
 By repeatedly having positive or negative interactions with something we can make a significant impact on its rewarding or non-rewarding properties.
 It effectively means that focusing on positive aspects of our surroundings and activities will eventually lead to an increase of dopamine releases from engaging with it.